 Third Trimester Pregnancy Checklist

-By the time you hit the third trimester, you’re thinking about your baby 24/7.
+By this time, you’re thinking about your baby 24/7.
 Your little one will be a part of the family very soon, and you’re almost ready!
 Tie up all the loose ends with the steps laid out in this third-trimester pregnancy checklist.

 - Ask friends and family for baby hand-me-downs.
 You might be able to borrow baby clothes, furniture, and strollers from friends and family members with older children.